antonio-morales/Fuzzing101/Exercise 6/Readme.md

 Some notes:
 - `gimp-console-2.8` is a console-only version of GIMP
 - I recommend enabling deterministic mutations (-D)
-- There is also an infinite loop bug in the code, so we need to set a low timeout limit (-t 100)
+- There is also an infinite loop bug in the code, so we need to set a low timeout limit (ex. -t 100).
+This timeout limit depends on your machine capabilites, so you will need to adjust it for your particular case.

 After a while, you should have multiple crashes: